python/cpython/Doc/library/_thread.rst

 * It is platform-dependent whether the :meth:`~threading.Lock.acquire` method on a lock can be interrupted (so that the :exc:`KeyboardInterrupt` exception will happen immediately, rather than only after the lock has been acquired or the operation has timed out).
-E.g., it can be interrupted on POSIX.
+It can be interrupted on POSIX, but not on Windows.

 * When the main thread exits, it is system defined whether the other threads survive.
 On most systems, they are killed without executing